SimmonsRitchie/topojoin/README.rst

 In the command line, enter the topojoin command followed by the path to your topojson file and your CSV file.

-By default topojoin will assume both files have a common field called 'id' that can be joined.
+By default TopoJoin will assume both files have a common field called 'id' that can be joined.

 ::